 Policies and Procedures

-- Students are expected to abide by all regulations which have been established by Augustana College.
+- Students are expected to abide by all regulations which have been established by Augustana University.

 - Students assume responsibility for all activities that take place in their rooms, apartments and houses including the conduct of guests.

-As a residential college, Augustana affirms the value of living in community together and we therefore require students to live in college housing.
-The College has a three year* residency requirement for students who enroll at Augustana for the first time beginning in the fall semester of 2006 or later.
+As a residential university, Augustana affirms the value of living in community together and we therefore require students to live in university housing.
+The University has a two year* residency requirement for students who enroll at Augustana for the first time beginning in the fall semester of 2013 or later.

-Students are required to live in college-owned housing during their first, second, and third years* unless they are:
+Students are required to live in University-owned housing during their first and second years* unless they are:

 - Enrolled as a part-time enrollment student (fewer than 10 credits per semester)